 "Segregation" is a term MCC officials use for disruptive inmates transferred to MCC from other institutions who do not wish to participate in the Phase Program.
 According to the MCC Assistant Warden for Programs, some inmates "can't face the fact that they're at the bottom of the barrel," which is what they feel the Phase Program connotes, and they therefore refuse to enter the program.
 These inmates are confined separately from inmates in the Phase Program, but in terms of "programs" or "privileges," they are treated the same as inmates in Phase I. When the inmate appears to have adjusted to segregation, he often is given an opportunity to "skip" Phase I and proceed directly to Phase II.
-Thus, the inmate "can deal with his ego" by feeling he was not forced to participate in the Phase Program and believing either that he has beaten the system by "refusing" to to begin at Phase II.
+Thus, the inmate "can deal with his ego" by feeling he was not forced to participate in the Phase Program and believing either that he has beaten the system by "refusing" to participate and begin at Phase I or that he is being "permitted" to begin at Phase II.
 The Assistant Warden for Programs reported to the Study Committee that many inmates respond well to this approach and subequently adjust well to the conditions of Phase II.